survoai/humalect-docs/docs/07-Datasources/Postgres.md

 description: Postgres installation on Humalect platform
 ---

-> This article covers:-
-> 1. Create a Postgres Datasource
-> 2. How to use existing datasources in a pipeline?

 Humalect provides several databases that you can integrate and bring your data to the platform with minimal permissions from Humalect's side, in this article, we will be focusing on **Postgres**.

 Postgres is a free and open-source *relational database* management system that is used for managing large amounts of structured data.
 It offers robust support for SQL, as well as several advanced features, including multi-version concurrency control, point-in-time recovery, and native replication.